labjack/t_series_firmware_updater/readme.md

 ```

-## Building a firmware updater for distributable
+## Building a firmware updater for distribution

 Currently a build for a particular platform must be performed on that platform.